BIBLE VIEW OF POLYGAMY

 arise amongst us new Jacobs and Samuels, Davids and Solomons.

 What are your thoughts?
-Use your Twitter, Facebook, or Google account to comment
+You can also use your Twitter, Facebook, or Google account to comment